manmohanq9/A-OCR-SOFTWARE-THAT-CAN-CONVERT-A4-SPREADSHEET-HARDCOPY-TO-SOFTCOPY-.CSV-FORMAT-THAT-CAN-RUN-ON-MS/README.md

 # RomanNumber_Converter
-App Which Can Convert Digits to Roman Digits
+GUI software that Can Convert Numeric Digits to Roman Digits